harry-dev-general/mbh/docs/05-troubleshooting/MISSING_SUNDAY_BOOKING_INVESTIGATION_OCT_2025.md

 2. **Calendar Transform Debug**: Added logging in `transformBookingsToEvents` function
 3. **Sunday Events Debug**: Added specific logging for Sunday events
 4. **Calendar Date Range Debug**: Added logging to show what dates the calendar is displaying
+5. **Comprehensive Customer Name Logging**: Added logging to display ALL customer names in bookings
+6. **Case-Insensitive Name Matching**: Updated Minh Mai detection to check for variations (lowercase "minh" or "mai")

 ## Current Status
 The following debug logging has been added and deployed: